SIGN UP TO MY NEWSLETTER AND RECEIVE INSIDE INFORMATION AND EXCLUSIVE CONTENT.

 From there, I became a script editor for Central Television, working on broadcasting legends Crossroads and Boon.
 I started a family and became a freelance scriptwriter, writing hundreds of hours of television drama, including Heartbeat and Holby City.

-I speak regularly at Literary Festivals, libraries, WIs and charity events, talking about my career and the inspiration for my novels.
+I speak regularly at literary festivals, libraries, WIs and charity events, talking about my career and the inspiration for my novels.

 I live by the sea in North Devon and start most days with a walk on the beach with my dog, Zelda.
 My three boys are all grown up now and come and go with the tide.
 Happiness to me is the French windows open, a Negroni in my hand, some music and a few friends or family round the table.